fardeen9983/Ultimate-Dux/Languages/HTML/Graphics/Canvas-SVG/Canvas/Readme.md

 ```

 ## Gradients
-* Created using method `createXGradient` where X can be linear, radient, etc
+* Created using method `createXGradient` where X can be linear, radiant, etc
 * Stops are added using `addColorStop` method
 * Finally the gradient is applied as fill/stroke style